strawberryfield/IFTools/docs/casasoft.if.gblorblib.frontispicechunk.md

 #### Parameters

 `data` [Byte[]](https://docs.microsoft.com/en-us/dotnet/api/system.byte)<br>
-The byte array to write the frontispiece data to.
+The byte array to write the frontispice data to.

 `offset` [Int32](https://docs.microsoft.com/en-us/dotnet/api/system.int32)<br>
-The offset within the byte array where the frontispiece data should be written.
+The offset within the byte array where the frontispice data should be written.